RememberOfLife/mirabel/README.md

   * in both client and server watch out that the recv client isnt using the sock while send queue deconstructs it

 ## todo
+* closing the network adapter should be asynchronous, we send it a shutdown event, it sends us back when its ready for collection / joining
+  * closing status line in the connection window
 * there is a lot of reuse in the networking code, maybe reduce it through some event methods
 * add option to disable timeoutcrash thread for debugging (maybe disable by default, look at diy signal handlers)
 * move event (across the network) should use strings for universal compatiblity